What is it?

 - Udvartana is recommended in all healthy individuals,

 - Patients experiencing weight gain, obesity,

 - Kapha Dosha diseases,

 - Skin disorders, itching, excess sweating, body odour,

 The Process on the Spots

-Udwartana is best if it is done after Abhyanga and followed by Swedana (steam bath).
+Udvartana is best if it is done after Abhyanga and followed by Swedana (steam bath).
 Abhyanga (oil application) over the whole body is carried out with a Dosha-specific oil.
 The therapist will then generously sprinkle a coarse herbal powder over your body, chosen according to your condition and Dosha status.
 Although the whole body (except the head) is covered, the focus is directed on the back, chest and limbs.
 The powder is rubbed along the skin with varying pressure in specific directions according to the underlying muscles.
 After the procedure, the excess powder is wiped off.
 This is followed by a steam bath or a warm shower.

 45 minutes to 1 hour

-Udwartana is often combined with Abhyanga.
+Udvartana is often combined with Abhyanga.
 Udvartana has certain special allied forms such as Utsadana (pastes of fragrant fortifying herbs mixed with oil / milk/ rose water rubbed onto the skin), Udgharshana (coarse powders of herbs) and Mukha Lepa (herbal face masks).

 60 Min Paste Massage